Øm Abbey

 Øm Abbey (Øm Kloster) was a Cistercian monastery founded in 1172 in the Diocese of Aarhus near the town of Rye, between the lakes of Mossø and Gudensø in central Jutland, Denmark.
 It is one of many former monasteries and abbeys in the highland region of Søhøjlandet.

 History

 The Øm Abbey Chronicle (Øm Klosters krønike) was written by local monks from 1206 to 1267 when it abruptly ends.
-It outlines events at the abbey during the tumultuous years of the early 13th century.
+It documents events at the abbey during the tumultuous years.